 The Internet makes us all feel like experts when, in fact, we’re not.
 If you’re not an attorney, don’t put yourself at risk by trying to act like one.

-Contracts exist to formalize an agreement but it should also close any legal loophole that would make it invalid.
+A contracts exists to formalize an agreement, but it should also close any legal loophole that would make it invalid.
 Only an experienced attorney can draft a contract for your situation that completely protects you.

 Other reasons include:

 - Courts have overturned contracts based on one word.
 “Hereby assigns” verses “hereby agrees to assign” hold two very .

 - You get what you pay for.
 You’ve heard that cliché before, and it most certainly applies in this case.
 If an attorney would charge you a couple of hundred dollars but the online form costs you nothing, there must be a reason.

 - You’ve never met the person who wrote the online contract.
 Are you going to trust them with the legal safety of your business?